-Country Club: The lost centerpiece of San Ramon Village
+Country Club — the recreational heart of San Ramon Village

 A key aspect of the original plan was its community-first ethos: while earlier tracts in Dublin had catered to entry-level buyers, this new phase aimed to attract move-up families and active adults by offering lifestyle amenities that could support a more cohesive and self-sufficient neighborhood identity.

-At the heart of this vision was the San Ramon Country Club (now known as "San Ramon Golf Club"), designed by noted golf course architect Clark Glasson.
+The San Ramon Country Club (now known as "San Ramon Golf Club") was designed by noted golf course architect Clark Glasson.
 The course officially opened on May 28, 1962, spanning 140 acres with a classic par 72 layout (36-36).
 The back nine—tucked into the nearby foothills—was completed later that year.
 Semi-private in nature, the course welcomed public play at affordable rates: a bucket of balls cost $1.50 on weekdays, rising to $2.50 on holidays, while yearly memberships were priced at $95, plus $7.50 in monthly dues.

 While the golf course and clubhouse were open to the public, other amenities like the swimming pool and racquet courts were restricted to members.
 A second, private course was proposed for the nearby hills, but it was never built.
 The completed clubhouse, a modernist structure costing roughly $400,000, was hailed as a major recreational addition to the region, which, at the time, had limited golf and leisure infrastructure.